-i.
-Required permitting, zoning or other applicable governmental authorization must be obtained.
+- i.
+Required permitting, zoning or other applicable governmental authorization must be obtained. - ii.

-- ii.
 Drive-in movie theater operations must be managed by a single operator in charge of the site, who will take responsibility for the ongoing training and screening of all staff, provision of all needed equipment and materials, the monitoring of adherence to all safety measures during any showing and obtaining approvals from local zoning and government officials, as required. - iii.
-Properly educate employees about coronavirus and how to prevent transmission and the employer/operator's COVID-19 policies. - iv.
+Maximum of 100 vehicles at any showing, or such lower number as may be approved by the COVID Compliance Team. - iv.
+Properly educate employees about coronavirus and how to prevent transmission and the employer/operator's COVID-19 policies. - v.
 Always maintain minimum six-foot separation between all persons (except for vehicle occupants).
-When strict physical distancing is not feasible for a specific task, other prevention measures are required, such as use of barriers, minimize staff or customers in narrow or enclosed areas, stagger breaks, and work shift starts. - v.
+When strict physical distancing is not feasible for a specific task, other prevention measures are required, such as use of barriers, minimize staff or customers in narrow or enclosed areas, stagger breaks, and work shift starts. - vi.
 Provide personal protective equipment (PPE) such as gloves, goggles, face shields and face masks as appropriate or required to employees for the activity being performed.
-Cloth facial coverings must be worn by every employee not working alone on the jobsite unless their exposure dictates a higher level of protection under health and safety rules and guidance - vi.
+Cloth facial coverings must be worn by every employee not working alone on the jobsite unless their exposure dictates a higher level of protection under health and safety rules and guidance

+- vii.
 Customer payment transactions for tickets may be handled through multiple channels, including phone transactions, online transactions, or point-of-sale transactions.
-If payment by currency is the only possible method of transaction, customers and employees must adhere to social distancing and sanitation standards set forth in this Resolution - vii.
-Provide 10 feet of clearance between vehicles. - viii.
+If payment by currency is the only possible method of transaction, customers and employees must adhere to social distancing and sanitation standards set forth in this Resolution - viii.
+Provide 10 feet of clearance between vehicles. - ix.
 Limit number of customers in the restroom at a time except adult with child.
-Lines must have markers to ensure distancing. - ix.
-Concessions not permitted to be sold by operator. - x.
-Frequently sanitize working surfaces, particularly ticket sales area, electronic pin pads, and other areas contacted by customers and/or employees. - xi.
-Require hourly hand washing or sanitation by employees. - xii.
-Physical contact with a customer, vendor, or supplier is not permitted under any circumstances. - xiii.
+Lines must have markers to ensure distancing. - x.
+Concessions not permitted to be sold by operator. - xi.
+Frequently sanitize working surfaces, particularly ticket sales area, electronic pin pads, and other areas contacted by customers and/or employees. - xii.
+Require hourly hand washing or sanitation by employees. - xiii.
+Physical contact with a customer, vendor, or supplier is not permitted under any circumstances. - xiv.
 Ensure frequent and adequate hand washing with adequate maintenance of supplies.
-Use disposable gloves where safe and applicable to prevent transmission on tools or other items that are shared.

-- xiv.
-Establish a housekeeping schedule that includes frequent cleaning and sanitizing with a particular emphasis on commonly touched surfaces. - xv.
+Use disposable gloves where safe and applicable to prevent transmission on tools or other items that are shared. - xv.
+Establish a housekeeping schedule that includes frequent cleaning and sanitizing with a particular emphasis on commonly touched surfaces. - xvi.
 Screen employees for signs/symptoms of COVID-19 at start of shift.
 Make sure sick employees stay home or immediately go home if they feel or appear sick.
 Cordon off any areas where an employee with probable or confirmed COVID-19 illness worked, touched surfaces, etc. until the area and equipment is cleaned and sanitized.
-Follow the cleaning guidelines set by the CDC to deep clean and sanitize. - xvi.
-Plans to operate a drive-in movie theater must be submitted to Covidcompliance@co.pg.md.us, with complete plans for operations.
+Follow the cleaning guidelines set by the CDC to deep clean and sanitize. - Plans to operate a drive-in movie theater must be submitted to Covidcompliance@co.pg.md.us, with complete plans for operations.
 Plans will be reviewed by the COVID Compliance Team.
 A response will be provided within 72 hours of receipt of request.